nickspinale/pandoc-data/README.md

 Various templates and auxiliary files for using pandoc.

-Many templates come from [jgm/pandoc-templates](https://github.com/jgm/pandoc-templates).
+Templates from `templates/defaults` come from [jgm/pandoc-templates](https://github.com/jgm/pandoc-templates).